 Anyone with active military duty who have been deployed or have received a change of station orders are protected by Texas law.
 Specifically, the Servicemembers Civil Relief Act (SCRA).
 The Act protects “uniformed members” belonging to the:

 To terminate the Texas lease agreement, the tenant would need to do several things.
-First, they’d need to provide you with proof that they signed the lease before joining active duty.
+First, they’d need to provide landlords with proof that they signed the lease before joining active duty.

 3. The unit is no longer habitable.